-We show another test to emphasize the advantages of using a diffeomorphism formulation.
-We take the $[0,1]\times[0,1]$ and subdivide it in multiple regions with periodic conditions.
-This kind of initial condition arises, for instance, in the simulation of multiphase flows.
+The second test shows an example of the transport of a Mosaic pattern.
+We take $[0,1]^2$ as a periodic domain and subdivide it into multiple regions.
+This kind of initial condition arises for instance in the simulation of multiphase flows.
 The difficulty of these simulations resides in the multiple intersection points caused by the junction of more than two different fluids.
-These points are hard to represent using a single level set function, but can be represented piecewise as multiple level sets.
-Saye and Sethian \cite{saye2012analysis} \cite{saye2011voronoi} propose an approach to multiphase flows using level sets, while Da et al. \cite{da2013multimaterial} suggest to use multimaterial front tracking.
+These points are hard to represent using a single level-set function, but can be represented piecewise as multiple level-sets.
+Saye and Sethian \cite{saye2012analysis,saye2011voronoi} propose an approach to multiphase flows using level-sets, while Da et al. \cite{da2013multimaterial} suggest to use multimaterial front tracking.
 In the context of the CM method, this is not a problem since we transform the whole domain and can deal with functions of any level of complexity afterwards.
-The set function $S_0$ can therefore be simply constructed by assigning a different value to each phase.\\
+The different regions can simply be represented by a single function by multiplying a different constant to their respective indicator functions.

 The velocity field used for this test is